Institute of Risk Management (IRM) Digital Risk Management Certificate

 Exam centre registration will open 6 months before the examination session and the exam centre can be booked up to 24 hours before the examination session, subject to availability.

 Candidates should book at the earliest opportunity to secure their preferred location as exam centres are assigned on a first come, first served basis.
 Candidates wishing to change the location of their exam centre after booking must do so via the candidate website or call centre at least 48 hours before the scheduled appointment.

 The exam is provided on-screen as a computerised test at Pearson VUE’s worldwide network of testing centres.
 Candidates will be given access to Pearson VUE’s test centre locations when they register for their exam.

-The testing time limit noted on Pearson VUE web pages reflects the total appointment time, including a 10-minute tutorial and the exam time of 90 minutes.
+The testing time limit noted on Pearson VUE web pages reflects the total appointment time, including an NDA, a 10-minute tutorial and the exam time of 90 minutes.

 Candidates who wish to have a special accommodation should contact the IRM BEFORE booking their exam centre.

 Special Needs and Access Arrangements

 The Institute of Risk Management will wherever possible provide exam arrangements that take into account a candidate's special needs, such as extra exam time.
 If you have a special need and wish to have a special accommodation, you must notify the Institute prior to booking your assessment exam centre by sending the completed application form to the following address: firstname.lastname@example.org

 Candidates are permitted a maximum of three attempts to pass the exam.
 Unsuccessful candidates will be notified with their exam result of the date they can apply to re-sit.
 The re-sit application form must be completed and the fee paid before booking the test centre for the next examination session.